sharktacos/BrushedShading/index.md

 ## Installation

 Brushed Shading is packaged as a Blender Extension.
 So installing and maintaining is a breeze.
 You just need to load the ZIPPED file in the Preferences, and everything will be set up.
-See <a href="https://docs.blender.org/manual/en/latest/editors/preferences/extensions.html" target="_blank">Get Extensions</a> page of the Blender docs for details.
+See the <a href="https://docs.blender.org/manual/en/latest/editors/preferences/extensions.html" target="_blank">Get Extensions</a> page of the Blender docs for details.

 ## Resources